ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/rxjs/index.md

 To efficiently process this data we need two things:

-- A unique key per row - we do this by making use of the `getRowNodeId` callback.
+- A unique key per row - we do this by making use of the `getRowKey` callback.
-- A manner of letting AG Grid know that we're supplying the full data again, but with altered data within - for this we make use of the [Immutable Data](/immutable-data/) method.

 <snippet spaceBetweenProperties="true">
 const gridOptions = {
-    getRowNodeId: data => {
+    getRowKey: data => {
         // the code is unique, so perfect for the ID return data.code;
-    },
-    immutableData: true,
+    }
 }
 </snippet>